Skip to main content

 If you have been sanctioned you may be entitled to a hardship payment and may still be entitled to help with your housing costs.
 Hardship means severe suffering or lacking the essentials of life (food, clothes, heating and accommodation).

-To claim a payment you need to call the Universal Credit helpline to get an appointment where you will be asked for more information.
+To claim a payment you need to call the Universal Credit helpline or go to your local Jobcentre Plus office to get an appointment where you will be asked for more information.
 If you are on other benefits, you may need to complete a hardship payment claim form to apply.
 You get this form from the Jobcentre.
 At the interview (or on the form) give as much evidence of your circumstances as you can, for example, a note from your doctor or a repeat prescription to show your medical condition, award notices, and bank or building society statements.

 Hardship payments of Universal Credit usually have to be paid back, but this is up to the DWP.
 If you are successful in challenging the sanction decision, you will not have to repay the hardship payment.